chainstack/docs/docs/platform/deploy-a-consortium-network.md

 # Deploy a consortium network

 Chainstack supports [cloud](/glossary/cloud) and [hybrid](/glossary/hybrid) deployment of consortium blockchain networks.

+Deployment of multicloud and hybrid hosting networks is available starting from the Enterprise <a href="https://chainstack.com/pricing/" target="_blank">subscription plan</a>.

 ## Deploy a Hyperledger Fabric network